Ethsamba2024/UnJourn/documentation/docs.md

 *Products & Services*:

-UnJorn is the decentralized social network platform that empowers independent journalists to report crucial news, such as corruption and repression, through the integration of Nostr and Lightning Network technologies, ensuring freedom, security, and fair recognition.
+UnJourn is the decentralized social network platform that empowers independent journalists to report crucial news, such as corruption and repression, through the integration of Scroll and Lens Protocol technologies, ensuring freedom, security, and fair recognition.

 #### Pain relievers: